-Alternative 1 would involve similar initial actions as the TSP; consequently, the potential impacts on socioeconomic conditions within the Project would be similar to those described in Section 4.9.2.
+Alternative 1 would involve similar initial actions as the Recommended Plan; consequently, the potential impacts on socioeconomic conditions within the Project would be similar to those described in Section 4.9.2.
+Road raising would result in protection to approximately an additional 1,054 structures.
 Alternative 1 would result in a smaller build-up of the dune, less beachfill, and does not include set renourishments; consequently, barrier island breaching and overwash would be more likely.
 Impacts to socioeconomic conditions similar to those discussed for the FWOP may occur if barrier island breaching and overwash occurred.